 As a Ross School of Business student, you’ll have the opportunity to leverage the following active initiatives:

-This course lets students lead a functional team, working directly with executives of a sponsoring company, currently Shinola in Detroit.
-This course is soon to become an initiative.
+This initiative lets students lead a functional team, working directly with executives of a sponsoring company, like key companies in Detroit.

-The Detroit Revitalization & Business Initiative (R&B) promotes Detroit’s assets and encourages students to discover, engage with and commit to the revitalization of the Motor City through exposure to professional, cultural, and community engagements.
+The Detroit Initiative at Ross (DIR) promotes Detroit’s assets and encourages students to discover, engage with and commit to the revitalization of the Motor City through exposure to professional, cultural, and community engagements.

 Engage with Detroit through U-M

 The University of Michigan empowers you to impact Detroit social services, businesses, neighborhoods, medicine and education with a number of interdisciplinary programs campus-wide.

 The Detroit Neighborhood Entrepreneurs Project (DNEP) lets students work on real business problems in Detroit’s small business community.
 DNEP +Impact Studio for Local Business offers funded internships.

 The Edward Ginsberg Center supports faculty, academic program staff and GSIs who are active in community engagement.
 The staff trains people in mutually beneficial experiences, including many in Detroit.